firefly-iii/docs/docs/docs/explanation/more-information/architecture.md

+(TODO validate and cleanup, link to other pages)

 # Architecture

 On this page you'll find information about the internal architecture of Firefly III.
 It's not meant as an explanation of where everything is but rather as a means to show you how everything is structured.
 If you ever want to develop something these pages should show you where you need be.